Laura Cooper: Career

 Before joining the Department of Defense (DOD) in 2001, she had been a policy planning officer for the State Department and a Junior Fellow at the Carnegie Endowment for International Peace.

 A prior assignment in the DOD had been as Afghanistan Team Chief, Stability Operations Office, responsible for stability and security.
 In 2004 she presciently noted that to achieve these objectives, the efforts had to be enduring, with no end in sight.
 She identified the major needs to reach these goals: the Ministry of Defense and the Afghan National Army needed to be reformed and rebuilt to counter the resurgent Taliban and the powerful warlords; a police force was needed to combat crime; the justice system had to be assisted to ensure the rule of law; prisons had to be built.

-Cooper has been cognizant of women's issues.
-She has noted that "for much of [her] career, it's absolutely true that [she has] been the only woman in the room quite frequently".
-She identifies security as a women's issue, needing "both women and men...to put their minds together and develop the best path forward."
-While working on Afghanistan policy, she was involved in the recruitment of the first female recruits for the National Police.

 Described as a "senior U.S. Department of Defense official", Cooper has been involved in multiple U.S.–Eurasian defense negotiations.